 A limit order is visible to the entire market.
 Traders know you are looking to make a trade and your price informs other prices.

 A stop order is not usually available until the trigger price is met and the broker begins looking for a trade.
 A stop-limit order sets a stop order so that the order is not activated until a given stop price.
-You can then set a limit order so that the trade doesn’t execute until a given limit price.
+You can then set a limit order so that the trade doesn’t execute until a given limit price comes about.

 Market volatility may also create opportunities a trader doesn’t want to miss.
 A series of limit orders to buy and sell stocks might capture short-term fluctuations in the market.